How to Determine your bug’s Priority ?

-Before we begin to review this section I want to add my personal opinion and say that the ability to determine the bug priority is a real art, the owner that needs to set the level of priority must consider multiple variables that should be calculated before he can set the relevant and appropriate priority level (you will see the complexity and involved parameters during my review).
+Before we begin to review this section, I want to add my personal opinion and say that the ability to determine the bug priority is a real art; the owner that needs to set the level of priority must consider multiple variables that should be calculated before he can put the relevant and appropriate priority level (you will see the complexity and involved parameters during my review).

-Bug priority is a mandatory field on every Bug report, it's usually determined by the project owner and not by the tester which reports the incident.
+Bug priority is a mandatory field on every Bug report; it's usually determined by the project owner and not by the tester who reports the incident.

-When the owner sets the level of the priority he actually answers the basic question of; how urgently is to fix this bug?
+When the owner sets the priority level, he answers the fundamental question of; how urgently is it to fix this bug?

-Remember that during a testing process, you have hundreds and maybe thousands of reported Bugs with different level of severity (I hope that it’s not your case...), when setting the “Priority” level, we determine the order that those bugs will be fixed by the Eng.
+Remember that you have hundreds and maybe thousands of reported Bugs with different levels of severity (I hope that it’s not your case); when setting the “Priority” level, we determine the order that the Eng will fix those bugs.
 Team.

 In my opinion and based on my experience, the parameters that the owner should consider before he can set the ‘Priority’ level:

-The level of impact that this bug has on the engineering team (QA/Dev).
+This bug's level of impact on the engineering team (QA/Dev).